misinformed

 AP’s map and numbers, as they appeared on Google on 12/3/24.

 And as you can see, lest anyone believe this display was merely the result of a rounding up from a plurality, AP’s December 3rd count showed Harris with 48.4%, thus clearly indicating that the association’s numbers should be considered as rounded to the nearest tenth.
-Even as of this writing, with Cook showing Trump having declined to 49.80%, AP continues to cling to 49.9% as his share, at least in the representation they’ve provided to the most likely place voters will find this information, a Google search on “popular vote 2024.”
-(Update: interestingly, having apparently served its purpose–locking down perceptions during the interregnum–the map above no longer appears when you do this search)
+Even as of this writing, with Cook showing Trump having declined to 49.80%, AP continues to cling to 49.9% as his share, at least in the representation they’ve provided to the most likely place voters will find this information, a Google search on “popular vote 2024.” (ed. note: update: interestingly, having apparently served its purpose–locking down perceptions during the interregnum–the map above no longer appears when you do this search)

 Why is this important?
 Well, we could potentially ask the angry MAGA respondents to the November 15 Cook Report announcement (or you could click on the November 15 link above to see for yourself), but is that really necessary?
 The reality is that in this nation of self-selected individualists from around the world, we’re virtually all descended from one of three ‘psychographics’: